Attribution is required when using geoBoundaries.

 #> <chr> <chr> <chr>

-1. Extensive simplification is performed to ensure that file sizes are small enough to be used in most traditional desktop software.
+- Extensive simplification keeps file sizes small enough for most desktop software.

 ggplot(cgaz_india_pak) +